open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 a global gRPC definition.
 Persistent information is saved into a PostgreSQL database and there are outbound services that connect with third-party services to trigger events (such as confirmation emails).
-All of the microservices, including the front-end, are connected to the same OpenTelemetry collector instance, which uses Jaeger as one of the data stores for the tracing data.
+All of the microservices, including the front-end, are connected to the same OpenTelemetry Collector instance, which uses Jaeger as one of the data stores for the tracing data.

 ![OpenTelemetry Demo System Diagram](diagram.png)